jandre3000/jandrewniak.com/_content/index.md

 In the past I've gone to art school 🎨, worked in advertising, start-ups, digital agencies and lived in Poland 🇵🇱 for 11 years.

-Nowadays, when I'm *not* in front of my computer, I might be riding my bike 🚲, trying to winter-proof my century home 🏠 or occasionally parenting 👨‍👩‍👧‍👧.
+When I'm not in front of my computer, I might be riding my bike 🚲, trying to winter-proof my century home 🏠 or occasionally parenting 👨‍👩‍👧‍👧.

 * [Github](https://github.com/jandre3000){: #github.button-link}